U. Priya Vigneswaran, CPsychol

 Telephone counselling and suicide prevention

-I have been working with children and their families across a broad age range from babies to adolescents for over 10 years, including working with several Child and Adolescent Mental Health teams, providing a perinatal service to first-time parents and their families, working with families where children have been fostered or adopted.
+I have been working with children and their families across a broad age range from babies to adolescents for nearly 20 years, including working with several Child and Adolescent Mental Health teams, providing a perinatal service to first-time parents and their families, working with families where children have been fostered or adopted.
 I have worked with a wide range of families with differing cultural backgrounds across several boroughs in London, Scotland and Australia.

 As a clinical psychologist my work draws on a research evidence-base to guide my practice and also to design group programmes for children and families based on the most recent clinical research and guidelines.
 I developed a program and CD for Relaxation for Children drawing on current clinical guidelines and I am currently delivering a programme I developed for parents-to-be on Bonding with your Baby, which is drawing on the most recent research on infant emotional development.